Corymbia scabrida

-Corymbia scabrida, commonly known as the rough-leaved yellowjacket, is a species of small tree that is endemic to central Queensland.
+Corymbia scabrida, commonly known as rough-leaved yellowjacket, is a species of small tree that is endemic to central Queensland.
 It has rough, tessellated bark on the trunk and branches, a crown of juvenile and intermediate leaves, flower buds in groups of seven, white flowers and barrel-shaped to urn-shaped or shortened spherical fruit.

 Description

 Corymbia scabrida is a tree that typically grows to a height of 15 m and forms a lignotuber.
 It has tessellated, pale brown to yellow-brown or orange bark on the trunk and branches.
 Young plants and coppice regrowth have more or less egg-shaped leaves that are 50-185 mm long, 40-55 mm wide and hairy with the petiole attached to the underside of the leaf blade.
 The crown of the tree has both intermediate and juvenile leaves that are the same shade of dull greyish green on both sides, 65-125 mm long, 20-35 mm wide and rough with a petiole 8-17 mm long attached to the underside of the leaf blade.
 The flower buds are arranged on the ends of branchlets on a branched peduncle 9-26 mm long, each branch of the peduncle with seven buds that are sessile or on pedicels up to 3 mm long.
 Mature buds are oval, about 7 mm long and 6 mm wide with a rounded to flattened operculum that has a point or a knob in the centre.
 Flowering has been observed in October and the flowers are white.
 The fruit is a woody barrel-shaped to urn-shaped or shortened spherical capsule 50-185 mm long and 40-55 mm wide 8-13 mm long and 8-11 mm wide.